When should a team hire internally first?

 Breakdown

-Consultants win here.
-They bring the workflow pattern, the stack choices, and the scar tissue from previous failures.
-Hiring internally means sourcing, interviewing, onboarding, and then discovering the shape of the problem.
+Consultants usually win here.
+They bring a workflow pattern, stack choices, and prior implementation mistakes to avoid.
+Hiring internally means sourcing, interviewing, onboarding, and only then discovering the shape of the problem.

 In-house wins once the workflow has become recurring infrastructure.
 If the automation becomes a system you will tune every month, internal ownership compounds.